omni/tokenbridge-contracts/deploy/README.md

 # asset deposits.
 This price is used if the Gas price oracle is unreachable.
 FOREIGN_GAS_PRICE=10

+# The address of the existing ERC20 compatible token in the Foreign network to
+# be exchanged to the native coins on Home.
+ERC20_TOKEN_ADDRESS=0x

 # The minimum number of validators required to send their signatures confirming
 # the relay of assets.
 The same number of validators is expected on both sides
 # of the bridge.